lumeland/lume.land/plugins/basic_auth.md

 > [!important]
 >
-> For security, it's not recommended to have the users and passwords hardcoded
+> For security, it's not recommended to have the users and passwords hardcoded.
-> in your code.
-It's recommended to use environment variables, for example:
+> It's recommended to use environment variables, for example:
 >
 > ```js
 > const user = Deno.env.get("AUTH_USERNAME");